lazorfuzz/liowebrtc/README.md

 `'createdPeer', peer` - this will be emitted when:
 - joining a room with existing peers, once for each peer
-- a new peer joins a joined room
+- a new peer joins your room
 - sharing screen, once for each peer

 - `peer` - the object representing the peer and its peer connection